bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 41°
+- 42°
-- broken clouds
+- overcast clouds
 - 78% humidity
-- 2 mph wind
+- 4 mph wind
 - 0.11 inches of precipitation in the past 24 hours

 ## Temperature History